bradfair/go-pipelines/README.md

 `func ToSlice[Input any](ctx context.Context, input <-chan Input, count int) []Input`

-ToSlice converts the specified number of elements from the specified input channel into a slice.
+ToSlice converts up to the specified number of elements from the specified input channel into a slice.
+If the input channel is closed or the context is canceled before the specified number of elements are read, the slice will be shorter than the specified number of elements.

 ### func [TransformerFunc](/transformer.go#L8)